EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ## 'My Interactive Sessions' page

-The 'My Interactive Sessions' page has information, 'job cards', for each app-specific job run.
+The 'My Interactive Sessions' page has information, 'job cards', for app-specific jobs run.
 For more information, see [job cards](jobs.md#job-cards).

 !!!
 Note